We've all seen the jack-o-lantern vomiting pumpkin seeds or guacamole, but what about the green slime of a kiwano?

 Hack #4: Vitamin B Glow-in-the-Dark Potion

-This may not be a fruit, but it is definitely a healthy Halloween hack.
-If you have some type of B vitamin available- B complex, B2 (riboflavin), or B12- you don't even need to leave the house to do this one.
+If you have a B vitamin available- B complex, B2 (riboflavin), or B12- you don't even need to leave the house for this Halloween hack.
 Simply crush the vitamin in a bowl and add water.
 Typically you only need 1 vitamin per 1 gallon of water, but if you want to have multiple potion bottles, you may need more than one vitamin tablet.
 If you have a black light, the bright yellow liquid really glows bright!
 And yes- you can drink this non-toxic potion.

 This blog offers some unusual fruits that may not be found in your everyday grocery store, but you can either buy them online or you can type in your zipcode to frieda's website and they'll tell you exactly which stores in your neighborhood carry kiwano, rambutan, and dragonfruit.